 3. Another of our lovely SMFA Summit friends, Lynn Stallings, is hosting the Atlanta Workshop Players CAMP online this summer (and I’m one of many stellar speakers, teachers, casting directors watching you work and giving feedback).
 There’s a track for kiddos and another one for adults.
 Check it all out here and I’ll see you in class on Zoom next month!

-5. And finally, I have some really exciting offers for the woo-curious. 😉 After all, Bonnie Gillespie *is* your favorite astrologer’s daughter.
+5. And finally, I have some really exciting offers for the woo-curious. 😉 It’s time!

 I hope you’ll join me for some next-level woo and of course all the inspiration I can continue to provide.
 I am so grateful to you for being a part of our community, for joining me in creating the Hollywood we want, and for doing the hard work even when it’s exhausting… because resilience like you’re showing now is EXACTLY the kind of resilience a successful career in showbiz requires.
 Consider this leadership training for the next tier.
 You’re doing GREAT.